gpaux/Mediana/AnalysisModel.md

 {% endhighlight %}

-### `MultAdj` function
+### `MultAdj` object

 #### Description

-This function can be used to combine several `MultAdjProc` or  `MultAdjStrategy` objects and add them as a single object to an `AnalysisModel` object .
-This function is provided mainly for convenience and its use is optional.
+This object can be used to combine several `MultAdjProc` or  `MultAdjStrategy` objects and add them as a single object to an `AnalysisModel` object .
+This object is provided mainly for convenience and its use is optional.
 Alternatively, `MultAdjProc` or `MultAdjStrategy` objects can be added to an `AnalysisModel` object incrementally using the '+' operator.

 For more information about the `MultAdj` object, see the package's documentation [MultAdj](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).